 AN IMPROPER OR INSUFFICIENT GROUND CONNECTION CREATES AN ELECTRICAL SHOCK HAZARD WHEN TOUCHING ANY PART OF THE HOIST OR TROLLEY.
 IN THE POWER SUPPLY CABLE THE GROUND WIRE WILL BE EITHER GREEN WITH YELLOW STRIPE OR SOLID GREEN.
 IT SHOULD ALWAYS BE CONNECTED TO A SUITABLE GROUND CONNECTION.
 DO NOT PAINT THE TROLLEY WHEEL RUNNING SURFACES OF THE BEAM AS THIS CAN AFFECT GROUNDING.

 Do not use the equipment before proper commissioning.
-For commissioning instructions, refer to chapter Commissioning.
+For commissioning instructions, see chapter Commissioning.

-Note: There are wires hanging from the connector of hoist that were used in manufacturing.
-They shall be removed later as instructed.
+Note: There are wires, that were used in the manufacturing, hanging from the connector of the hoist.
+Remove the wires later as instructed.